By Eric Johnson

 “The facts are straightforward.
 Dunn never played in a regular season game with a professional baseball team.
 He never had a professional baseball career.
 He pitched part of a Class C exhibition game for a losing cause, and would have been paid a modest salary for a week’s service before being cut.”

-Another story he told was at the April 1980 General Conference at the tabernacle.
-At the end of the talk, Dunn explained how his willingness to share his faith helped convert his fellow players to Mormonism.
-The story began with his manager knocking on his hotel room door:
+At the April 1980 General Conference at the tabernacle.
+Dunn explained at the end of the talk how willing he was to share his faith with his fellow players.
+The story begins with his manager knocking on Dunn’s hotel room door:

 “He said, ‘Paul, may I come in?’